iShares Expanded Tech-Software ETF: Expensive, But Worth It (BATS:IGV)

 Portfolio Construction

 As of December 2018, IGV tracks the S&P North American Expanded Technology Software Index.
 Before December 2018, the ETF tracked the S&P North American Technology-Software Index.
-The expanded index includes exposure to the interactive home entertainment and interactive media and services sectors in addition to just software, which includes companies like Activision Blizzard (ATVI), Take-Two Interactive Software (TTWO) and even Snap Inc (SNAP).
+The expanded index includes exposure to the interactive home entertainment and interactive media and services sectors in addition to just software, which includes companies like Activision Blizzard (ATVI), Take-Two Interactive Software (TTWO) and even Snap Inc. (SNAP).
 The latter 2 are held by the fund.

 IGV's tracked index caps individual holdings at 8.5% and the aggregate weight of companies with a weighting greater than 4.5% cannot exceed 45% in total.
 The fund currently trades for over 40 times earnings and around 10 times book value.
 It is by no means cheap on a price to earnings basis.
 The fund charges a reasonable expense ratio of 0.46%.